knowsuchagency/llmo/README.md

 Elmo is a command-line tool that leverages OpenAI's powerful language models to create a fully interactive chat interface for pair programming right in your terminal.

-With the **"staging area"** feature, you can add files to the context window without the hassle of copying and pasting every time.
+With the **"staging area"**, you can keep files in the context window without the hassle of copying and pasting every time you make changes to your code.

 ## Installation